 My story

-In 2016 I also joined the core teaching team of UTS’ very exciting new transdisciplinary double Bachelor degree in Creative Intelligence and Innovation.
-This program brings students together from 25 degrees across UTS and explores the creative, future-focused, transdisciplinary practices that are required to address the problems of the future and to create ‘the jobs that don’t exist yet’.
+In 2016 I also joined the core teaching team of UTS’ new transdisciplinary double Bachelor degree in Creative Intelligence and Innovation.
+This program brings students together from 28 degrees across UTS and explores the creative, future-focused, transdisciplinary practices that are required to address the problems of the future and to create ‘the jobs that don’t exist yet’.
 Following the success of this degree UTS established the Faculty of Transdisciplinary Innovation – now Transdisciplinary School – at the start of 2017, in which I started to work as senior lecturer.
 I combined this work as an academic with working as a designer in social design agency Rad Social Design which I co-founded with Lucy Klippan.

 Working with colleagues across a very broad range of disciplines, from engineering to journalism, from law to midwifery, and from creative writing to science, I have come to realise that if we really want to make a difference in addressing complex societal challenges, we need to look beyond our own practices – in my case human-centred design – and focus our efforts on bringing people together across disciplines, learning from each other, and developing new creative practices that transcend the individual disciplines.
 I have also learned that transdisciplinary practices require a thorough understanding of systems and of complexity.
 Since 2016 I am part of an international research and professional community that brings these systems thinking practices and design practices together in what we call ‘systemic design’.